-Located within a distance of one kilometre from the Golden Temple, Jalianwala Bagh is the famous public ground where the heinous act of public massacre was done by the British Army.
-The incident took place on 13th April, 1919 which was the Punjabi New Year Day.
+Located within a distance of one kilometer from the Golden Temple, Jalianwala Bagh is the famous public ground where the heinous act of public massacre was done by the British Army.
+The incident took place on 13th April 1919 which was the Punjabi New Year Day.
 It is on this auspicious day that British occupying forces brutally opened fire on a peaceful mass and as a result around 379 people were left dead and around 1100 people wounded.
 In 1951 a memorial was established on this ground to commemorate the massacre.
-Today a huge memorial stone is found in Jalianwala Bagh where every traveller in Punjab pays his/her homage.
+Today a huge memorial stone is found in Jalianwala Bagh where every traveler in Punjab pays his/her homage.

-Wagah Border is one of the must visit places of tourist Interest around Golden Temple in Amritsar and has established itself as a firm favourite among the Indian tourists.
+Wagah Border is one of the must-visit places of tourist Interest around the Golden Temple in Amritsar and has established itself as a firm favorite among the Indian tourists.
 It is the only road border crossing between India and Pakistan and located at a distance of around 30 km from the Golden Temple.
 The ceremony of Beating Retreat and Change of Guard make this place highly valued.
-The soldiers of both the countries demonstrate their heartfelt enthusiasm for own country and the nationalistic feel reaches its peak among the viewers present there in the afternoon.
+The soldiers of both countries demonstrate their heartfelt enthusiasm for own country and the nationalistic feel reaches its peak among the viewers present there in the afternoon.
 This entertainment ceremony involves a display of intense patriotic feel of the armies for their respective states and people assemble here every day to witness this exciting activity in either side of the border.

-A Significant Hindu Temple in Amritsar, Durgiana is around one and a half kilometre from the Golden Temple and looks like a replica of the same.
+A Significant Hindu Temple in Amritsar, Durgiana is around one and a half kilometer from the Golden Temple and looks like a replica of the same.
 Dedicated to Goddess Durga, the temple was built in 1908 by Harsai Mal Kapoor.
 The temple complex encloses the seats of Lord Hanuman, Mata Shitla, along with Lakshmi Narain.

 It is a Sikh temple built at the premises of the Golden Temple by Guru Hargobind Sahib as a place of justice and for resolving temporal issues.
 It is considered to be the highest seat of earthly authority of Khalsa.
 The literal meaning of Akal Takht is the throne of the timeless one and it is a symbolic representation of the political sovereignty of the Sikhs.